FIWARE/tutorials.TourGuide-App/README.md

 Find out how to load information into a new image using the [Tourguide feeders](https://github.com/Fiware/tutorials.TourGuide-App/tree/master/server/feeders).

-#### How to retrieve an Oauth Token to request the API
+#### How to retrieve an Oauth Token to use the API

-Every request against the TourGuide API must be authenticated.
+Every TourGuide API request must be authenticated.
 For that purpose, we provide [a simple script](https://github.com/Fiware/tutorials.TourGuide-App/tree/master/server/misc) to generate an Oauth Token based on a username and password of the [preloaded data](https://github.com/Fiware/tutorials.TourGuide-App/tree/master/docker/images/tutorials.tourguide-app#idm-users-organizations-apps-roles-and-permissions).

 ## API Overview